 In the summer of 2000, Mike, Eddie’s son joined his father’s business.

-Mike and Eddie started a new division of Raceway Electric by adding full service PV solar systems.
+Mike starts a new division of Raceway Electric by adding full service PV solar systems.

-Eddie handed his business down to his oldest son Mike.
+Eddie retired and now Raceway is owned by his son Mike.
 Read more about this transistion below.

 The business of family business.
 Article Featured in the Santee Magazine, Spring 2017

 We’re catching up with Raceway Electric’s Eddie Dombo as he passes the family business down to his son Mike. “… has it really been more than 20 years?” says Eddie, as his mustache curves up with a smirk.

 “We moved to San Diego from New York in 1989.
 Long Island’s weather leaves a lot to be desired.
 Santee just felt like the right place to raise my family.
 In 1993 I set up my business; it took a lot of hard work but I knew it would be worth it.
 At the time, my wife and I were raising a house full of three teenagers, so the garage became my office.
 One of the first things I did was print out my business model and tape it to the garage wall right above my desk.
 The paper said “Honesty and hard work will lead you to success.”
 It was that simple but true, and I’ve lived by those words to this day.
 There’s not much more to it, just lots of long hours and hard work.”